-When developing an application, be sure only to use functions supported by the Cisco TAPI Service Provider.
-For example, transfer is supported, but fax detection is not.
-If an application requires a media or bearer mode that is not supported, then it will not work as expected.
+When developing an application, be sure only to use functions that the Cisco TAPI Service Provider supports.
+For example, the Cisco TAPI Service Provider supports transfer, but not fax detection.
+If an application requires an unsupported media or bearer mode, the application will not work as expected.